Phone: (866) 282-7259

 You are required to submit three letters of recommendation from a manager or supervisor in your professional field.
 In the absence of such a manager or supervisor, the recommendation should be from someone who can assess your capabilities as an employee or as a student.
 Recommendations will not be accepted from relatives or family members.

-Assembled into a single PDF or PowerPoint file (up to 3,000 words), your postmortem should pay attention to:
+Assembled into a single PDF or PowerPoint file (up to 3,000 words), your analysis should pay attention to:

-Project postmortems MUST be submitted through Slideroom: https://champlain.slideroom.com/
+Project analyses MUST be submitted through Slideroom: https://champlain.slideroom.com/

 All applicants whose undergraduate education was not delivered in English must submit a TOEFL score, with essay.
 Minimum total scores required for consideration are 550 (paper) /213 (computer) /80 (Internet).
 These scores do not guarantee admission.
 For more information on the TOEFL, visit the TOEFL website.